strakers/betterblade/README.md

 $string = Blade::render($inlineTemplate, $replacementVariables);
 ```

 This method works to polyfill the inline render functionality to the existing facade, ideally reducing code changes for future migrations to Laravel 9+.
+However, some may opt to keep this functionality separate from the default usages, so the choice is in your hands.